-- The Edwardstown Industrial Precinct in the City of Marion is home to more than 3,100 businesses, operating in over 300 industries.
-Its prominent location along the South Road corridor and nearby public transport are ideal for industrial development and transformation. - While Retail and Food Services are the largest employing industries in Edwardstown, an analysis of the relative strength of the region's industries reveals the importance of Library and Information Services, Manufacturing; including clothing, furniture, transport equipment and fabricated metal products, and Professional, Scientific and Technical Services as sources of employment in the precinct. - Strong clusters of businesses exist within the precinct, especially among manufacturing businesses, providing an opportunity for increased business collaboration. - The Edwardstown Precinct is one of the most diversified regions in Australia.
+- The Edwardstown Precinct in the City of Marion is home to more than 1,800 active businesses, operating in over 200 industries.
+Its prominent location along the South Road corridor and nearby public transport are ideal for industrial development and transformation. - The largest employing industries in Edwardstown include the Retail industry, and Food Services, however an analysis of the relative employment in Edwardstown industries reveals the presence of Library and Information Services, Manufacturing; including clothing, furniture, transport equipment and fabricated metal products, and Professional, Scientific and Technical Services as unique industrial strengths. - The Edwardstown Precinct is one of the most diversified regions in Australia.
 Of the 105 industries analysed, Edwardstown has an Industrial Comparative Advantage in 41 industries.
-This places Edwardstown in the top 50 of more than 2,000 regions for industrial diversity. - Industry development and diversification opportunities for Edwardstown exist in many industries, notably Machinery and Equipment Manufacturing and Fabricated Metal Product Manufacturing. - The City of Marion should prioritise improving the capabilities of the existing manufacturing industries in the Edwardstown precinct to take advantage of digital technologies and Industry 4.0 in light of the State Government's state growth agenda and focus on the high tech sector. - 366 products are identified as opportunities for Edwardstown businesses to manufacture.
+This places Edwardstown in the top 50 of more than 2,000 regions analysed for industrial diversity.
+The presence of many industries, with high relative levels of employment, combined with the strong clusters of businesses which exist within the precinct, especially among manufacturing businesses is a significant strength for the Edwardstown Precinct.
+Collaboration among businesses, across industries, provides an opportunity for businesses to learn from each other, and work together to improve competitiveness. - Industry development and diversification opportunities for Edwardstown exist in many industries, notably Machinery and Equipment Manufacturing and Fabricated Metal Product Manufacturing. - The City of Marion should prioritise improving the capabilities of the existing manufacturing industries in the Edwardstown Precinct to take advantage of digital technologies and Industry 4.0 in light of the State Government's state growth agenda and focus on the high tech sector. - 366 products are identified as opportunities for Edwardstown businesses to manufacture.
 These products are highly complex and share the industrial capabilities in which Edwardstown is strong. - 156 of the products identified have experienced a strong five year growth in global demand and are opportunities for businesses in Edwardstown to begin or expand their export capabilities.